Sample Size Calculations for Micro-randomized Trials in mHealth: Introduction

 \section{Introduction}

-The use and development of mobile interventions is experiencing rapid growth.
-Mobile interventions are used across the health fields and include treatments used to improve HIV medication adherence \citep{Lewis2013, KaplanStone2013}, to improve activity \citep{King2013}, accompany counseling/pharmacotherapy in substance use \citep{Marsch2012,Boyer2012}, reinforce abstinence in addictions \citep{AlssiandPetry2013, Cucciare2012} and to support recovery from alcohol dependence \citep{Gustafson2014, Quanbeck2014}.
-Mobile interventions in maintaining adherence to anti-retroviral therapy and smoking cessation have shown sufficient effectiveness and replicability in trials and thus have been recommended for inclusion in health services \citep{Free2013}.
+The use and development of mobile interventions are experiencing rapid growth.
+Mobile interventions are used across the health fields and include treatments to improve HIV medication adherence \citep{Lewis2013, KaplanStone2013}, to increase activity \citep{King2013}, supplement counseling/pharmacotherapy in treatment for substance use \citep{Marsch2012,Boyer2012}, reinforce abstinence in addictions \citep{AlssiandPetry2013, Cucciare2012} and to support recovery from alcohol dependence \citep{Gustafson2014, Quanbeck2014}.
+Mobile interventions for adherence to anti-retroviral therapy and smoking cessation have shown sufficient effectiveness and replicability in trials and have been recommended for inclusion in health services \citep{Free2013}.

-However as Nilsen \textit{et al.} \cite{{Nilsen2012}} state \lq\lq In fact, the development of mHealth technologies is currently progressing at a much faster pace than the science to evaluate their validity and efficacy, introducing the risk that ineffective or even potentially harmful or iatrogenic applications will be implemented.\rq\rq Indeed reviews, while reporting preliminary evidence of effectiveness, call for more programmatic, data-based approaches to constructing mobile interventions \citep{Free2013, Muessig2013}.
-In particular these reviews call for research that focuses on data-informed development of these complex multi-component interventions prior to their evaluation in standard randomized controlled trials.
+However, as Nilsen \textit{et al.} \cite{{Nilsen2012}} state, \lq\lq In fact, the development of mHealth technologies is currently progressing at a much faster pace than the science to evaluate their validity and efficacy, introducing the risk that ineffective or even potentially harmful or iatrogenic applications will be implemented.\rq\rq Indeed reviews, while reporting preliminary evidence of effectiveness, call for more programmatic, data-based approaches to constructing mobile interventions \citep{Free2013, Muessig2013}.
+In particular, these reviews call for research that focuses on data-informed development of these complex multi-component interventions prior to their evaluation in standard randomized controlled trials.
 But methods for using data to inform the design and evaluation of adaptive mobile interventions have lagged behind the use and deployment of these interventions \citep{MetzandNilsen2014, Nilsen2012, Kumar2013}.